Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

-From the bifurcation diagram of the kinetic energy (see \cref{fig:branch_h}(a)) we see that all the symmetries of the flow are broken in this branch and the flow pattern consists of a number of randomly oriented vortices.
-These flow structures are not persistent and hence the heat is not transferred effectively across the domain (see also \cref{fig:bif_diagrams}(c)).
+The second disconnected branch that we find in this range of Rayleigh numbers is branch (9) and arises at $Ra \approx 70000$ (see \cref{fig:branch_h}).
+From \cref{fig:branch_h}(a), we see that all the symmetries of the flow are broken in this branch and the flow pattern consists of a number of vortices with different orientations.
+These flow structures are not persistent over the range of parameters that we consider, and hence the heat is not transferred effectively across the domain (see also \cref{fig:bif_diagrams}(c)).
 Here, \cref{fig:branch_h} shows that the potential energy of branch (9) increases along with the kinetic energy unlike in most of the other branches we considered and from \cref{fig:bif_diagrams}(b) we see that it is significant in comparison to many other branches.
-Moreover, from the linear stability analysis of the perturbed steady states we find that both the upper and lower parts of this disconnected branch are stationary unstable, i.e. $\mathcal R(\lambda) > 0$ and $\mathcal I(\lambda) = 0$, with very range growth rates.
-This suggests that this branch is very unlikely to be observed in a laboratory experiment as it is very sensitive to finite perturbations and highlight the effectiveness of deflated continuation in identifying such unstable disconnected branches and steady-state solutions.
+Moreover, from the linear stability analysis of the steady states we find that both the upper and lower parts of this disconnected branch are unstable to a real eigenmode, i.e. $\mathcal R(\lambda) > 0$ and $\mathcal I(\lambda) = 0$, with large growth rates.
+This suggests that this branch is very unlikely to be observed in a laboratory experiment, and highlights the effectiveness of deflated continuation in identifying such unstable disconnected branches and steady states.